This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - Place the chopped semi-sweet chocolate in a medium bowl and set aside.
 Pour the heavy cream into a small saucepan and place it over medium heat.
 Bring it to a simmer so that bubbles appear along the sides of the pan, but don’t let it boil.

 - If you won’t be using it soon after making it, press a layer of cling wrap on top of the chocolate and refrigerate it for up to a week.
 To use it, gently re-warm it in short intervals in the microwave, whisking frequently, until it is fluid again.

-- Use a 3½-inch round cutter to cut 15 circles from the half-sheet cake.
+- Use a 3 1/2-inch round cutter to cut 15 circles from the half-sheet cake.
 Space them as close together as you can, and don’t worry if an edge or two is not exactly round—that can all be smoothed over with frosting later.

-- Cut out five cardboard rounds the same size as your cake circles, and place a cake circle on each round.
-Spread a layer of frosting on top of one of the cake layers on a cardboard circle, and use an offset spatula to spread it out to the edge.
+- Cut out five cardboard rounds the same size as your cake circles, and place a cake layer on each round.
+Spread a layer of frosting on top of one of the cake layers on a cardboard circle, and use a small offset spatula to spread it out to the edge.
 Sprinkle some of the chopped strawberries on top, and press them down gently to embed them in the frosting.
 Top it with a second cake slice, then add a layer of frosting on top of that.
 Finally, finish it off with a third cake slice.

-- If you want your chocolate-dipped strawberries to stand upright on top of the cakes, insert a wooden skewer going all the way to the bottom of the cake and extending about ¾-inch up above the surface.
+- If you want your chocolate-dipped strawberries to stand upright on top of the cakes, insert a wooden skewer going all the way to the bottom of the cake and extending about 3/4-inch up above the surface.

 - Make sure your strawberries are washed and completely dry.
 Dip a strawberry in the ganache until it is nearly covered, then remove it and let excess drip back into the pan.
 Prop it up on top of the cake, resting the back on the wooden skewer so that it balances upright.
 Repeat until all of the cakes are topped with chocolate-dipped strawberries.